-The thought of rats with their beady eyes and long scaly tails living near, or even worse, in their home or business gives most people nightmares, and for a good reason!
+The thought of rats with their beady eyes and long scaly tails living near, or even worse, in their New York or New Jersey home or business gives most people nightmares, and for a good reason!
 Rats carry diseases, spread parasites, contaminate food, and cause destruction.

 Controlling rats and stopping them from making our properties into their homes is vital to our health and safety.
 Rats are a pest that should not be allowed on our properties — even for a day!

 A rat is a medium-sized rodent species much larger than a mouse, another common invader of our homes and businesses.
 Rats are medium-sized rodents that date back to ancient times.
 They have large jaws and a scaly tail that lacks hair.
 Their bodies have brown, dark brown, or black color fur; their underbellies are generally lighter in color.

 Like mice and every other rodent species, rats have front incisors on their top and bottom jaws that grow continuously throughout their life.
 To prevent their teeth from overgrowing, they chew on anything they come across.
 Their strong jaws and the large size of their front incisors allow them to cause considerable damage inside of homes and businesses.

 Rats spread many diseases and pathogens, including salmonella, E. coli, hantavirus, and rat-bite fever.
 As rats move throughout your structure foraging for food, they contaminate surfaces and food with bacteria that make people ill.

 In addition to the health risks, rats are considered dangerous because of the damage they cause inside residential and commercial properties.
 Their sharp teeth quickly chew through wires, pipes, flooring, and drywall.
 Inside our structures, the chewing habits of rats often cause short circuits, fires, and water damage.

 Also, rats have poor vision.
 To find their way back and forth from their nest to food sources, they move along walls and furniture — leaving behind noticeable greasy markings.